Back to Tools

 The plugin JAR file is corrupted or built for a different server version.

 Fix: Re-download the plugin from a trusted source.
-Ensure it's compatible with your server software (Spigot, Paper, etc.).
+Ensure it's compatible with your server type (Spigot, Paper, Purpur, etc.).

 ConcurrentModificationException